-31 Voluntary aided, or faith schools
+Voluntary aided, or faith schools

-- 31.1 As Governing Bodies are responsible for admission to voluntary aided schools, each will have its own admissions policy.
-Since all admissions authorities within Newport are required to work together towards a common set of closing dates and offer dates, the Council's agreed timetable (page 2) will be adhered to in all instances.
-Application forms and full details of these admission arrangements can be obtained directly from the relevant school. - 31.2 Applicants who wish to express additional preferences for community schools should complete both a Newport City Council application and the application supplied by the voluntary aided school to which they are applying, making the order of their preferences clear in both applications.
+- 3.73 As Governing Bodies are responsible for admission to voluntary aided schools, each will have its own admissions policy.
+Since all admissions authorities within Newport are required to work together towards a common set of closing dates and offer dates, the Council's agreed timetable will be adhered to in all instances.
+Application forms and full details of these admission arrangements can be obtained directly from the relevant school. - 3.74 Applicants who wish to express additional preferences for community schools should make an application to Newport City Council and the relevant voluntary aided school separately, making the order of their preferences clear in both applications.
 Information sharing protocols exist between the Council and its' voluntary aided schools to identify children for whom more than one application has been made.
 Those applicants who do not specify an order of preference will be contacted and asked to confirm this before the application is determined.
+This is to avoid 'place-blocking' and maximise the number of places that can be allocated across the city.

-32 Waiting list
+Waiting list